 Crack cocaine is a highly concentrated form of cocaine which has the appearance of small rocks.
 Street names for cocaine include blow, charlie and coke.
 The technical scientific name of cocaine is benzoylmethylecgonine.

 A cocaine overdose can result in heart attacks, convulsions and even death.
-Over time, the physical effects of the drug – increased heart rate and body temperature – can cause long term damage to the user’s vital organs.
+Over time, the drug’s physical effects (increased heart rate and body temperature) can cause long term damage to the user’s vital organs.

-At Castle Craig Addiction Clinic, we provide the highest quality of care.
-Our treatment programme has successfully rehabilitated patients suffering with addiction problems for over 30 years.
+Castle Craig Addiction Clinic has successfully rehabilitated patients suffering with addiction problems for over 30 years.
 Our cocaine addiction treatment is personalised to each patient depending on factors such as their pattern of use, the length of their addiction, and other relevant lifestyle factors.
 Cocaine addicts who are experiencing cocaine-related psychosis need specialized, complex dual-diagnosis treatment which is integrated in a comprehensive rehabilitation programme.

 Our core treatment for cocaine abuse is made up of specialised addiction group therapy, personal therapy and cognitive behavioural therapy (CBT).
 CBT can be particularly effective for treating cocaine abuse.
 This form of therapy helps the patient to develop new attitudes to both themselves and their addictive behaviour.
 It teaches them to recognise negative thought patterns and counter them with better coping mechanisms.
 In addition, we provide family therapy sessions, and bereavement therapy where appropriate.

 We consider our patients’ spiritual well being as important as their psychological health.
 To this end, we provide a range of complementary therapies including drumming therapy, hyperbaric oxygen therapy, art therapy, creative writing therapy, equine therapy, and mindfulness meditation.